-Flavonols are polyphenols belonging to the class of flavonoids.
+Flavonols are polyphenols belonging to the flavonoid family.

 They are colorless molecules that accumulate mainly in the outer and aerial tissues, therefore skin and leaves, of fruit and vegetables, since their biosynthesis is stimulated by light.
 They are virtually absent in the flesh.

 They are the most common flavonoids in fruit and vegetables, where they are generally present in relatively low concentrations.

 Due to their widespread in nature and human diet, they should be taken into consideration when the positive effect on health associated with fruit and vegetable consumption is examined.
 Their effect is probably related to their ability to:

 - act as anti-inflammatory agents;